oowowaee/pattern/pattern/text/es/README.md

 How this all works:

+[find_tags IN /Users/tallyosborne/personal/pattern/pattern/text/__init__.py]
-First it will try to tag sentences. (not 100% about order).
+First it will try to tag sentences using the lexicon.
+  This will find an EXACT word and replace its tag.
+  Ie:
+  llegué VMI

+  Will convert llegué to a verb.

 Then it runs through the morphology file.
   This will try to update tags based on features of the word.
   Ie: